 So, I wanted to take this milestone as an opportunity to do just that and share five business lessons I’ve learnt over the last three years in the hopes it will help inspire and support others.

-- Know your ‘Why’ and have a plan.
 Ask yourself what it is you want from the outset – and keep reviewing it.
 Why are you doing this?
 What do you want to achieve?
 Don’t skip this bit.
 Have a vision and dare to dream.
-If it’s to earn a good salary and pay the bills – amazing!
-If it’s to have a comfortable life style with plenty of time to enjoy a family life – lovely!
-If it’s to save the world and build a multi million pound business on the way – brilliant!
+Do you want to earn a good salary and pay the bills?
+Amazing!
+If you want to have a comfortable life style with plenty of time to enjoy a family life – lovely!
+If you want to save the world and build a multi million pound business on the way – brilliant!
 But know what you want, because when you have days where you don’t know where you are or where you’re going – you’ll be able to pull yourself back on track.
 Not only that but it helps you to set goals and make plans that will outline your road to achieving what you want.

 And remember: “Success is not final, failure is not fatal: it is the courage to continue that counts.” — Winston Churchill